aclark4life/setup-macos/README.md

 # Setup macOS

 In just a few easy steps.
 Kidding!
-Never easy but never too hard.
+Never easy but not too bad either.

 ## Homebrew